Mind Medicine (MindMed) Inc. (MNMD) and the Battle of Fundamentals vs. Technicals

-Mind Medicine (MindMed) Inc. (NASDAQ:MNMD) went up by 3.68% from its latest closing price compared to the recent 1-year high of $4.04.
-The company’s stock price has collected 20.81% of gains in the last five trading sessions.
+Mind Medicine (MindMed) Inc. (NASDAQ:MNMD) went down by -6.48% from its latest closing price compared to the recent 1-year high of $4.04.
+The company’s stock price has collected 11.24% of gains in the last five trading sessions.

 Is It Worth Investing in Mind Medicine (MindMed) Inc. (NASDAQ :MNMD) Right Now?